-The table below provides our regulatory capital ratios under the Basel III Standardized Approach for the Company and the Banks, the regulatory minimum capital adequacy ratios and the PCA well-capitalized targets as of March 31, 2015.
+The table below provides regulatory capital ratios under the Basel III Standardized Approach subject to transition provisions, the regulatory minimum capital adequacy ratios and the PCA well-capitalized targets as of March 31, 2016.

-As of March 31, 2015, the Company exceeded the minimum capital requirements established by the Final Basel III Capital Rules and the Federal Banking Agencies, and each of the Banks exceeded the minimum regulatory requirements and were "well-capitalized" under PCA requirements.
+As of March 31, 2016, we exceeded Federal Banking Agencies' minimum capital requirements, and each of the Banks exceeded the minimum regulatory requirements and were "well-capitalized" under PCA requirements.